 The Fund proposes to seek certain exposures through derivative transactions as described below.
-The Fund may invest in the following derivative instruments: foreign exchange forward contracts; OTC foreign exchange options; exchange-traded futures on securities, commodities, indices, interest rates and currencies; exchange-traded and OTC options on securities and indices; exchange-traded and OTC options on interest rate futures contracts; exchange-traded and OTC interest rate swaps, exchange-traded and OTC cross-currency swaps, OTC total return swaps, exchange-traded and OTC inflation swaps and exchange-traded and OTC credit default swaps; and options on such swaps ("swaptions").
+The Fund may invest in the following derivative instruments: foreign exchange forward contracts; exchange-traded futures on securities, commodities, indices, interest rates and currencies; exchange-traded and OTC options on securities, commodities, interest rates, currencies, interest rate futures contracts, and indices; exchange-traded and OTC interest rate and inflation swaps; exchange-traded and OTC cross-currency swaps; OTC total return swaps and forwards on securities, commodities, indices, and futures; exchange-traded and OTC credit default swaps (single name and index); and exchange-traded and OTC options on such swaps ("swaptions").
+50

 Generally, derivatives are financial contracts whose value depends upon, or is derived from, the value of an underlying asset, reference rate or index, and may relate to stocks, bonds, interest rates, currencies or currency exchange rates, commodities, and related indexes.
-The Fund may, but is not required to, use derivative instruments for risk management purposes or as part of its investment strategies.
-The Fund may also engage in derivative transactions for speculative purposes to enhance total return, to seek to hedge against fluctuations in securities prices, interest rates or currency rates, to change the effective duration of its portfolio, to manage certain investment risks and/or as a substitute for the purchase or sale of securities or currencies.
+The Fund may, but is not required to, use derivative instruments for risk management purposes or as part of its investment strategies.51 The Fund may also engage in derivative transactions for speculative purposes to enhance total return, to seek to hedge against fluctuations in securities prices, interest rates or currency rates, to change the effective duration of its portfolio, to manage certain investment risks and/or as a substitute for the purchase or sale of securities or currencies.